Vishesh-Goyal7/AgriVerse/README.md

 Hello, this is a crop recommendation system with completely functional UI and backend that exploits SHAP to make a smart crop recommendation system.

 Steps to run the project :
-1) Create a suitable python virtual environment and download the necessary requirements as mentioned in requirements.txt
+1) Create a python3.10 virtual environment by the name of 'venv' such that the first parent directory of Data, api and frontend folder is exactly the same.
+2) Activate the venv and upgrade your pip in the virtual environment.
+3) With the virtual environment activated, hit 'pip install -r requirements.txt' to download the components of the virtual environment.
+4) Go to api folder in terminal and hit 'npm i' to download the node modules.
+Make sure that you have node installed in your system.
+5) Similarly, go to frontend folder and hit 'npm i' to download the node modules.
+Make sure that you have react installed in your system.
-2) Run the brainIt2.py on the descripted data.
+6) Run the brainIt2.py on the descripted data in the Data folder.
 This is essential to make the prediction model.
 Or you can simply go with my created model as well.
+You can use your own dataset for training the model or my dataset works just fine as well.
-3) Then, launch the npm backend using 'nodemon index.js' to run the model in a temporary python shell.
+7) Then, go to api folder via terminal and launch the npm backend using 'node index.js' to run the model in a temporary python shell and connect it as a backend server.
-4) Use the 'npm start' command, launch the UI on react local host.
+8) Using the 'npm start' command in frontend folder, launch the UI on react local host.

 File description in the order of their creation :